foreverallama/readmat/docs/unknowns.md

 ## Class Name Metadata

 This is the part marked by offset 1 inside the first cell of the cell array inside the subsystem.
-This part usually has the format `(handle_class_name_index, class_name_index, 0, 0)`.
+This part usually has the format `(namespace_index, class_name_index, 0, 0)`.
-`class_name_index` and `handle_class_name_index` point to class names from the list of all field names and class names.
+`class_name_index` and `namespace_index` point to class names from the list of all field names and class names.
 The remaining zeros are unknown.
 These could be related to other types of classes, perhaps.

 ## Object Dependency Metadata